Towards Combinatorial Interpretability of Neural Computation: Modeling Computation and Combinatorial Disentanglement

 We will say that a layer $i$ of a neural network {\em computes in superposition} if $n_i < m_i$, that is, there are fewer neurons than output features in the circuit being computed by this layer.
 The network as a whole will be said to compute in superposition if its layers compute in superposition.
 Such networks are sometimes called \textit{polysemantic} because each neuron participates in the computation of more than one output feature, as opposed to monosemantic ones, in which each neuron corresponds to a single output feature.

 As \cite{adler2024,vaintrob_superposition} show, a neural network can use a polysemantic representation with many fewer neurons than features to compute across multi-level neural networks.
-Part of our observations in this work suggest that polysemanticity can arise in training even when the network does not need to be in superposition, that is, $n_i \geq m_i$.
+Part of our observations in this work suggest that polysemanticity can arise in training even when the network does not need to be in superposition, that is, $n_i \geq m_i$ (similar to results shown in \cite{Lecomte2024WhatCauses}).
 In some neural networks, such as large language models or convolutional neural networks, the input to the neural network is provided in superposition.
-In these cases, the input is encoded into superposition via a first layer that translates text (via tokens) into an embedding space or downsamples an image.
+In these cases, the input is encoded into superposition via a first layer that translates text (via tokens) or an image (via downsampling) into an embedding space.